Q&A: Dan Barber on the farm-to-table movement and whole-farm dining

 To be sitting in midtown Manhattan and having a jawdroppingly delicious carrot is to connect yourself with great environmental stewardship, because you can't have a jawdroppingly delicious carrot without good stewardship; you can't have it without a good seed; you can't have it without good soil; you can't have it with a good farmer who's not making the right crop rotations; you can't have it with a farmer who's picking it at the wrong moment; you can't have it with a farmer who's shipping it 3,000 miles away.

 All of those things and more conspire to argue that truly great flavour and good ecology are one and the same thing.
-That's an important thing for the increasingly urban populations to celebrate and recognise – that we have a power through our food choices to affect the world is used just outside the cityscape.
+That's an important thing for the increasingly urban populations to celebrate and recognise – that we have a power through our food choices to affect the way the world is used just outside the cityscape.
 It's easier for us to make those connections when your table is surrounded by farmland, definitely, but that's not to say that we can't do very much the same thing in the middle of a bustling city like London.

 Catch Dan cooking on the rooftop at Selfridges at his wastED London pop-up, which runs from 24 February-2 April.
 For more info or to reserve places, go to selfridges.com/wastedlondon.